-The total area of positive versus negative colours from each PIP picture of each necklace was measured and compared (see stacked column graph below).
+The total area of positive versus negative colours from each PIP picture of each necklace was measured and compared (see stacked column graph above).

 - The readings obtained through PIP technology of the two gold necklaces were similar to those found in the earlier experiment with the UAS.

 - Necklace C, that is the gold necklace with rounded shapes had much more positivity as compared to Necklace B even though they are both made from 22-carat gold.

 3.3 Experiment on jewellery design – using advanced sixth sense

 The true measure and analysis of subtle vibrations can only be obtained through the medium of sixth sense.
 We have seekers in our spiritual research team who can actually perceive the vibrations emitted by people and objects.
 Such seeker-artists are able to perceive what is taking place during an experiment or situation in a visual way and draw pictures of what they see and feel.
 These are known as pictures based on subtle knowledge.
 These pictures serve as spiritual X-rays for jewellery design and provide the average person with an unparalleled glimpse into the spiritual dimension about the true nature of such objects.